 1. Noises When Braking

-Does your car make strange noises like ticking, clicking, squealing, rumbling, or grinding when you brake?
-These odd noises may be related to brake fluid loss, scored rotors, or worn-out brake pads, all of which need to be repaired soon.
+Does your car make strange noises like ticking, clicking, squealing, rumbling, or grinding when you pads?
+These odd noises may be related to brake fluid loss, scored rotors, or worn-out pads, all of which need to be repaired soon.

 2. Vibrations When Braking

 When you step on the brake pedal, do you feel vibrations in the steering wheel or the pedal?
 Pay attention to vibrations when you brake because this is your brake system telling you something is wrong.
 If you ignore these vibrations, your rotors may become warped from metal-on-metal rubbing.
 Along with posing a safety hazard, this will make repairs more expensive.